antoineguillou/embedder/README.md

   </tr>
 </table>

-Options can be set using data attributes :
+Options can also be set using data attributes :

 ### Autoplay
 ```html